barjacobi/barjacobi.github.io/content/posts/monitoring-setup/index.md

 Since I didn’t have sudo access, I couldn’t install monitoring tools or modify system-wide configurations.
 So, I had to come up with a solution that didn't require administrative privileges.

 I decided to set up a monitoring stack using Node Exporter, Prometheus, and Grafana to track where space was being used.
+This might be an overkill for a simple task, but as an ex-production engineer, I couldn't resist the opportunity to play with the tools I know and love.
 Here’s how I went about doing it.

-## The Challenge

-The goal was simple: monitor the storage usage across multiple directories on the server.
-However, since I didn’t have root privileges, I couldn’t install tools globally or modify system-wide settings.
-So, I had to get a bit creative.
-Here’s what I was trying to achieve:

-- **View available and used space**: I wanted to see exactly how much space was free and used across the server's directories.
-- **Do it all without `sudo`**: Since I didn’t have administrative privileges, I had to set everything up as user-level services.

-Using Prometheus and Grafana might be overkill for a simple task, but as an ex-production engineer, I couldn't resist the opportunity to play with the tools I know and love.

-With these goals in mind, I set up the whole stack without needing `sudo`, and I even had a nice dashboard to visualize everything in Grafana!

 ## The Setup